 Persuasion marketing is about fostering trust with your customers and inducing them to buy from you in the shortest time possible.

-But effective persuasion doesn’t come naturally to anyone—we learn it.
+But effective persuasion techniques don’t come naturally to everyone—we learn it.

-Nearly 72% of marketers agree that persuasion is valuable for boosting sales.
+Nearly 72% of marketers agree that persuasion marketing is valuable for boosting sales.

 Robert Cialdini, the author of the bestselling book, Influence: The Psychology of Persuasion, believes 6 elements must be in play to persuade and influence consumers.